fbpx

 Smaller-wavelength radars cannot penetrate as far into the precipitation, but they do offer the high-resolution view necessary to capture small-scale phenomena like tornadoes.
 We put these radars closer to the developing tornado.

-An inside look at some of the mobile systems and tools scientists use in storm-chasing, including how team members monitor storms in real time.
+An inside look at some of the mobile and tools scientists use in storm-chasing, including how team members monitor storms in real time.

 We also monitor wind, air pressure, temperature and humidity along the ground using various instruments attached to moving vehicles, or by temporarily deploying stationary arrays of these instruments ahead of the approaching storm.
 Some of these are meant to be hit by the tornado.